Last Updated: 8th November 2024

 What to Do if Teaching Isn’t for You

-Deciding to move away from teaching is a significant choice, and it’s helpful to know that there are numerous career options out there that allow you to continue making a difference.
-Below, we’ll explore some fantastic alternative careers for teachers, each offering the chance to use your expertise in new ways and, in many cases, with added flexibility.
+Deciding to move away from teaching is a significant choice, and it’s helpful to know that there are numerous careers for ex-teachers that allow you to continue making a difference.
+Below, we’ll explore some fantastic alternative employment opportunities for ex-teachers, each offering the chance to use your expertise in new ways and, in many cases, with added flexibility.

 1. Student Learning Support Roles